 - a.
-Describe your strategies and experience with engaging businesses and industry leaders in your program and how you will use those strategies to create career pathways. - b.
+Describe your strategies and experience with engaging businesses and industry leaders in your program and how you will use those strategies to create career pathways for all seven of the designated "Opportunity Miami" formally known as "One Community One Goal" targeted industries or similar program for Monroe County. - b.
 Indicate whether your organization has a Workforce Advisory Board that assists the organization with designing and provides guidance to the organization to align career pathways and employment to the program's overall objective.
 If so, explain what industry these leaders represent and their involvement with your organization as a whole and specifically with program delivery. - c.
-Describe in detail how your program is incorporating work-based learning programs to provide opportunities for youth to gain work experience.
+Describe in detail how your program is incorporating work-based learning programs to provide opportunities for youth to gain work experience in the seven "Opportunity

+Miami" formally known as "One Community One Goal" targeted industries.
 Describe the balance between classroom based activities and work-based learning opportunities.
-Identify employers' relations in place for the work-based learning. - d.
+Identify employers' relationships in place for the work-based learning.

+- d.
 Describe your process for following up with youth participants to retain employment and or/ post-secondary education. - e.
-Describe your case management strategy for providing consistent support; follow through for service plans and referrals, and tracking for individual participants. - f.
-Describe in detail the organization's process for establishing career pathways and how a youth is provided services to attain stackable credentials. - g.
+Describe your case management and quality assurance strategy for providing consistent support; follow through for service plans and referrals, and tracking for individual participants. - f.
+Describe in detail the organization's process for establishing career pathways in the seven "Opportunity Miami" formally known as "One Community One Goal" targeted industries and how a youth is provided services to attain stackable credentials. - g.
 Describe how youth who are basic skills deficient will be assisted in increasing their skills.
-Basic skills deficient youth are those who do not score at least at 9th grade level in numeracy or literacy on the TABE. - h.
+Provide any training plan, or assessment tools, and/or a referral process to an external organization to address basic skills deficiency in youth who do not score at least at 8th grade level in numeracy or literacy on the TABE test. - h.
 Describe how you will evaluate the effectiveness of the program on an on-going basis throughout the program. - i.
-Describe in detail your youth outreach activities and how you will provide youth with access to the individual 14 program elements that are listed on pages 43 and 44. - j.
-Describe in detail your experience in working with a minimum of five (5) community organizations to address the OSY barriers to employment. - k.
-Describe how your organization will work with the targeted youth populations as indicated in Section III of this RFP, i.e. youth with disabilities, youth transitioning out of the foster youth system, homeless youth population, youth offenders, veterans, youth dropouts, etc.
+Describe how you will evaluate your effectiveness serving and working with local employers. - j.
+Describe in detail your youth outreach activities and how you will provide youth with access to the individual 14 program elements that are listed on pages 22 and 23. - k.
+Describe in detail and by name, your experience in working with a minimum of five (5) community organizations to address the OSY barriers to employment. - I. Describe how your organization will work with the targeted youth populations and other community organizations as indicated in Part I Section E of this RFP, i.e. youth with disabilities, youth transitioning out of the foster youth system, homeless youth population, youth offenders, veterans, youth dropouts, etc. - m.
+Provide copies of Memoranda's of Understanding (MOU) between your organization and other agencies that provide services for youth with barriers to detail what each partner is going to do; for example, improving the lives of the youth who you are serving.
+Please use Attachment O, Memorandum of n.
+Describe how your organization will provide continuous service during unforeseen circumstances such as pandemics, hurricanes, natural disasters, etc.

-I. Provide copies of Memoranda's of Understanding (MOU) between your organization and other agencies to detail what each partner is going to do; for example, improving the lives of the youth who you are serving.
-Please use Attachment O, Memorandum Of Understanding (MOU) Cover Sheet, and do not include Respondent's identifying information only that of the partner agency.
+Understanding (MOU) Cover Sheet, and do not include Respondent's identifying information only that of the partner agency.